 It is celebrated every year on September 24 and people are out in the streets, just rejoicing and having a good time.

-The weekend and a day or two before La Merce festival, people were out and about celebrating into the early morning hours and many entertainment shows and concerts were held near the Plaza de Catalunya and Las Ramblas area.
+The weekend and a day or two before the La Merce festival, people were out and about celebrating into the early morning hours, and many entertainment shows and concerts were held near the Plaza de Catalunya and Las Ramblas area.
 And those were for free!

 Always remember to stay safe during events of this kind.
 Only travel with the necessary items and enjoy, but be aware of your surroundings!